Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

 - This is the service providing the Nimbus user interface (application running on the user‘s client/RDP session).
 The service provides settings from the configuration service for user and roles, handles tasks, and, for none-Mesh tasks, gives report content.
+This service may also be called `Powel Host for Nimbus Service`.

 Output: